Azure/iotedge-lorawan-starterkit/README.md

 # Azure IoT Edge LoRaWAN Starter Kit

-**Please note this branch is currently under active development and stability is not ensured, please check the master branch for a stable version of the code.**

 Experimental sample implementation of LoRaWAN components to connect LoRaWAN antenna gateway running IoT Edge directly with Azure IoT.

 The goal of the project is to provide guidance and a reference for Azure IoT Edge users to experiment with LoRaWAN technology.